Surge Protectors – Are They Necessary?

 What is a Surge?

 Before we talk about what type of surge protection you need, lets first define what a surge is.
 A surge is an increase in the electrical charge in a power line, which in turn increases the current that flows to your wall outlets in your home.

 What causes a surge?
 Lightning from storms do cause electrical surges but not as often as you think.
 But when they do happen, most surge protectors will not be able to handle the extreme voltages that lightning produces and will fail to protect your devices.
 The best way to protect your devices during a lightning storm is to unplug them from your wall outlet.

-The biggest cause of electrical surges in your home are electrical devices that require lots of power particularly during start-up.
+The biggest cause of electrical surges in your home are electrical devices that require lots of power, particularly during start-up.
 Ever notice how your lights my dim briefly when your A/C cycles on – this is an electrical surge caused by the huge demand of power that your A/C places on the power grid.
-These type of power surges are not always problematic.
+These types of power surges are not always problematic.

 Another type of commonly encountered surge is from power grid fluctuations.
-These type of surges will not always case harm and often go unnoticed.
+These types of surges will not always cause harm and often go unnoticed.

 The Difference Between Surge Protectors and Power Strips

-There is a common misconception that surge protectors and power strips are the same type of device.
+There is a common misconception that surge protectors and power strips are the same types of devices.
 The fact is they are entirely different.

-A power strip is a device that looks similar to a surge protector that contain a series of electrical outlets contained in an electrically shielded case that will allow you to plug-in multiple devices at once.
+A power strip is a device that looks similar to a surge protector that contains a series of electrical outlets contained in an electrically shielded case that will allow you to plug in multiple devices at once.